 For instance, when you say ‘Join the event’ in your CTA, the number of clicks would be less when compared to the clicks on a CTA saying – ‘Limited spots for the event.’

-When prospects come to know that there are a limited number of seats for an event they have an interest in, they click to grab the deal.
+When prospects learn that there are a limited number of seats for an event they are interested in, they try to grab the deal.
 That is the impact of FOMO.
-It works every time you use it.
+It does the trick every time!

 Use a good mix of plain text and graphics in your email.
-A big button having the right color combination would draw the prospect’s attention, and they would be more likely to click.
+A big button with right color combinations would draw the prospect’s attention better.

-It is much better to place an HTML button instead of an image button as the former resizes based on the device the prospect uses.
-Also, images may not load for some subscribers, which can put you in a difficult position as the prospect can’t see the CTA, and that will cause a dip in click-through rates.
-Another advantage of using an HTML button is that your email will load faster, which will fetch you better results.
+Using an HTML button instead of an image button is a good idea as the former resizes based on the device the prospect uses.
+Also, images may not load for some subscribers, which can put you in a tough spot.
+As the prospect can’t see the CTA, you will see a dip in click-through rates.
+Another advantage of using an HTML button is that your email will load faster and fetch you better results.

-People tend to do what others are doing.
-They try to take the same action when they see other individuals gaining from it.
-Simply put, the actions of one person tend to influence another.
-This phenomenon works well in sales.
-Called social proof, you can use it in your email copy to give prospects a nudge to click on the CTAs.
+People tend to do what others are doing, especially when they see profit in it.
+Simply put, the actions of one person influence another, and this phenomenon works well in sales.
+It is called social proof.
+You can use it in your email copy to give prospects a nudge to click on the CTAs.
 Try using reviews, customer testimonials, and even success stories as social proof in emails.
-It builds trust and shows the prospects what your existing customers feel about your product or service.
+It builds trust.
+Additionally, it shows the prospects what your existing customers feel about your product or service.

 Email campaigns with images in them have 42% higher click-through rates.
 Visual content is way more effective in capturing readers’ attention and helps them understand your message faster.
-However, it doesn’t mean that you can add images and see excellent results.
+However, it doesn’t mean that you can just add images and get excellent results.
 The choice of images has a huge role to play in CTRs.
-They have to be relevant to your message and should look visually appealing.
+They have to be relevant to your message and look visually appealing.
 Hope you get the point!

-Finally, to sum up, these are the 15 tactics you should implement for a higher click-through rate and better email campaign performance:
+Finally, to sum up, these are the 16 tactics you should implement for a higher click-through rate and better email campaign performance.

-The click-through rate is an essential metric for any email campaign.
-After all, you can get things moving when prospects take action and respond to your email.
-The above are some tips that you will find helpful.
-However, not all of the tips may help you get your desired click-through rates.
-Certain tactics won’t work for your industry, so you should use the trial and error approach.
+However, not all tips can get you the desired click-through rates.
+Certain tactics won’t work for your industry and therefore you should use the trial-and-error approach.
 The ones that work well and fetch you great click-throughs are worth keeping.
-Do split testing and watch your data and metrics closely to know how your email campaign is faring.
+Do A/B testing and watch your metrics closely to know how your email campaign is faring.

 Get better results for your sales effort with automated sales outreach